 Any organisation is able to appoint a DPO.
-Regardless of whether the GDPR obliges you to appoint a DPO, you must ensure your organisation has sufficient staff and skills to discharge your obligations under the GDPR.
+Regardless of whether the UK GDPR obliges you to appoint a DPO, you must ensure your organisation has sufficient staff and skills to discharge your obligations under the UK GDPR.

-Even if you don’t have to appoint a DPO, you do still have to comply with the other requirements of the GDPR.
+Even if you don’t have to appoint a DPO, you do still have to comply with the other requirements of the UK GDPR.